This is part two of a series covering some of the favorite outdoor destinations for Vegas locals. Read part one here.

 “Lake Mead is a pretty well-known spot, but there’s plenty of room for everyone,” Sandy says.
 “Lots of marinas where you can drop in your own boat, plenty of fishing spots, and places to camp.
 There are even a few restaurants where you can go for lunch or dinner.”

-Lake Mead is a true “something for everyone” destination, and it’s basically heaven for anyone who loves the outdoors.
-Swim, camp, fish, walk, picnic, relax, and enjoy!
+Lake Mead is America's first National Recreation area and encompasses 1.5 million acres of mountains, canyons, valleys and two vast lakes.
+It is truly a “something for everyone” destination and heaven for anyone who loves the outdoors.
+Swim, boat, camp, fish, hike, picnic, relax, and enjoy!

 Sandy loves the Springs Preserve.
 “It’s like a big outdoor museum,” she says.
 “There are lots of plants that grow in the area, and there’s a huge park you can walk through.”